storesafe/cordova-sqlite-storage/README.md

 License for iOS version: MIT only

 This version branch contains the source code for the Android, iOS, and Windows 8.1(+)/Windows Phone 8.1(+) versions.
 This version branch does not contain any libraries or source code from www.sqlite.org.
-This version branch uses the built-in sqlite libraries on Android and iOS.

-NOTE (TBD): no Circle CI or Travis CI working in this version branch.
+NOTE (TBD): no Circle CI or Travis CI is setup for this version branch.

 ## IMPORTANT: iCloud backup of SQLite database is NOT allowed